Journalist. Historian. Educator.

-Mr. Joseph’s articles have been published by The New York Times, The International Herald Tribune, The New York Sun, Associated Press, The Washington Post, The Guardian, The Atlantic, Entertainment Weekly, MTV News, U.S. News & World Report, ABC, NBC, FOX, CBS, BET, CNN, and many others.
+His articles The New York Times, The International Herald Tribune, The New York Sun, Associated Press, The Washington Post, The Guardian, The Atlantic, Entertainment Weekly, MTV News, U.S. News & World Report, ABC, NBC, FOX, CBS, BET, CNN, and many others.have been published by

-As a news editor, he has also shaped the work of two dozen Pulitzer winners.
-He has served as editor-in-chief of SF Weekly as well as on staff at The New York Times and Associated Press.
-While at The Times, he edited projects that led to the release of wrongfully convicted prisoners and helped earn the paper two Polk Awards and a Pulitzer.
+As a news editor, he has shaped the work of two dozen Pulitzer winners.
+He has served as editor-in-chief of SF Weekly as well as both a staff editor and writer at The New York Times and Associated Press.
+While at The Times, he edited projects that led to the release of several wrongfully convicted prisoners and helped earn the paper two Polk Awards and a Pulitzer.

 In 2016, he was awarded a fellowship from the International Center for Journalists, and he has earned funding for his independent journalism from the Ford Foundation, the Scripps Howard Foundation, and the Brooks and Joan Fortune Family Foundation.
 In 2017, he was a finalist for the Nieman Foundation fellowship at Harvard University.
 In total, he has secured more than a quarter of a million dollars in competitive funding for his research and writing in the last three years.